ankithahv31/Dgradestaff-Management/README.md

 ## Getting Started

 To run this project locally:
-1. Clone this repository: `git clone https://github.com/yourusername/ProPHPfolio.git`
+1. Clone this repository: `git clone https://github.com/ankithahv31/Staff-Management.git`
 2. Move the project to your XAMPP `htdocs` directory.
 3. Start Apache and MySQL in the XAMPP Control Panel.
-4. Access the project at `http://localhost/ProPHPfolio` in your browser.
+4. Access the project at `http://localhost/dgradestaff` in your browser.

-> **Note**: Create a database in phpMyAdmin if required and update the database credentials in the config file.
+> **Note**: Create a database in phpMyAdmin if required and update the database credentials in the config file.This code requires database named dgradestaff and two tables named admin and staff.
 ## Technologies Used
 - **PHP**: Backend language for dynamic data handling
 - **MySQL**: Database to store and retrieve resume information